Snapchat/KeyDB-docs/docs/intro.md

 ## Join the KeyDB Community

-Check out our channels below to join in discussions or subscribe to keep up to date with KeyDB develpments.
+Check out our channels below to join in discussions or subscribe to keep up to date with KeyDB developments.
 We look forward to having you as part of our community!

 <a style={{'font-size': '40px'}} href="https://twitter.com/realkeydb" class="fa fa-twitter"></a>
 <a style={{'font-size': '40px'}} href="https://www.linkedin.com/company/eqalphatechnology/" class="fa fa-linkedin"></a>